MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 - **iOS**: Choose an existing location or create a new location.

 You can also choose to create your **app center location** manually at [App Center](https://appcenter.ms/).
-For more information, see [Create an app center location for your mobile app manually](wrap-how-to.md#create-an-app-center-location-for-your-mobile-app-manually-optional).
+More information: [Create an app center location for your mobile app manually](wrap-how-to.md#create-an-app-center-location-for-your-mobile-app-manually-optional).

 ### Step 6: Wrap up